JackKelly/reference-library/README.md

 `keywords.txt` lists most of the `keywords` that I use to categorise entries.
 The list in `keywords.txt` is not exhaustive.

-The `*.ipynb` files are IPython Notebook scripts that I have used for processing my `.bib` files using the excellent [`bibtexparser` package](http://bibtexparser.readthedocs.org).
+The files in `python/` are IPython Notebook scripts that I have used for processing my `.bib` files using the excellent [`bibtexparser` package](http://bibtexparser.readthedocs.org).

 Please feel free to re-use any of this content.
 Also, please do